Leibniz University Hannover Publication Guidelines

 How the policy is applied

-Clear designation of the affiliation
+Clear designation of affiliation

 Name of the university